faisalmemon/ios-crash-dump-analysis-book/markdown/HybridEnvironments.md

 }
 ```

-This is is hard to parse if you are mainly an Objective-C programmer.
+This is is hard to parse if we are mainly an Objective-C programmer.
 If the
 project is mainly a C++ project with a thin platform-specific layer then perhaps
 that is acceptable.
 If the code base just leverages C++ code from elsewhere,
 then a better solution is to confine the paradigms to their own files and apply